gobeyondidentity/customer-docs/docs/platform/manage-updates-and-notifications.md

 ![](/images/updates/updates.png)

 The method to disable update notifications and to check for updates depends on the platform.
-See [Managing Update Notifications on Windows Devices](/docs/secure-work/workforce-settings/updates/managing-update-notifications-on-windows-devices) and [Managing Update Notifications on macOS Devices](/docs/secure-work/workforce-settings/updates/managing-update-notifications-on-macos-devices).

 :::note
-To require users to use a specific version or range of versions when attempting to authenticate or add devices, see [Managing the Authenticator Versions that can be Installed on Devices](/docs/secure-work/workforce-settings/version-control/managing-the-authenticator-versions-allowed-on-devices).
+To require users to use a specific version or range of versions when attempting to authenticate or add devices, ...
 :::

 ## macOS